Comparative Literature

 Prospectus The dissertation prospectus will be submitted to the DGS by April 1 of the student’s sixth term, after having been reviewed and approved by the student’s dissertation committee.
 A standing faculty committee will hold a conference with the student before the end of the term.
 Any revisions required by that committee must be submitted before the beginning of the student’s fourth year.

-Ph.D. dissertation After submission of the prospectus, the student’s time is devoted mainly to the dissertation, which completes the degree.
+Ph.D.
+Dissertation After submission of the prospectus, the student’s time is devoted mainly to the dissertation, which completes the degree.
 It is expected that students will periodically pass their work along to members of their dissertation committee.
 The first chapter must be submitted to the committee by February 1 of the fourth year of study, followed by a chapter conference before the end of that year.

 Admission to candidacy for the Ph.D. is granted after six terms of residence and the completion of all requirements (courses, languages, orals, prospectus) except the dissertation and teaching.

 Teaching Training in teaching, through teaching fellowships, is an important part of every student’s program.
 Normally students will teach in their third and fourth years.
+If needed, teaching is also available in the sixth year.

 Combined Ph.D.
 Programs